STEP 1: Enter a name for this report and a date range. (Annual reports should be set to run from 12/31 to 12/31).

 If you wish to use an alternate version of this cap table, click “select cap table” to choose that version.

 Your corporate tax rate is used for the calculation of your company’s deferred tax asset.
-Deferred tax assets are created by employee NSOs (Non-Qualified Stock Options).
-Click Next.
+Deferred tax assets are created by employee held NSOs (Non-Qualified Stock Options).

-NOTE: Capshare will auto-save each step, so you can exit before generating the report.
+NOTE: Shareworks Startup will auto-save each step, so you can exit before generating the report.
 When you’re ready to come back, click “Stock Expense Reports” from the Dashboard.

-STEP 3: If you have previously recorded valuations on Capshare, they will be shown here.
+STEP 3: If you have previously recorded valuations on Shareworks Startup, they will be shown here.
 If not, you may enter those valuations now.
-The price per share of common stock is required for determining the fair value an option (it is an input in Black-Scholes Model for pricing options).
-It is imperative to input all historical prices into Capshare, as employee options are expensed as of the grant date (using the value of common stock as of the grant date).
+The price per share of common stock is required for determining the fair value an option (it is an input in the Black-Scholes Model for pricing options).
+It is imperative to input all historical prices into Shareworks Startup, as employee options are expensed as of the grant date (using the value of common stock as of the grant date).
 Non-employee options will be expensed on a mark-to-market basis, using the most recent valuation of common stock.
 Click Next.

 NOTE: If you are unsure what comparable companies to use, we recommend consulting your most recent 409A report (comparable companies are often used in 409A valuations).